 In my school days, I was a shy student in the class, not that active like others.
 If the teacher asked a question, even though I knew the answer, I used to remain silent.
 I was afraid to ask new questions.
-I was introvert.
+I was an introvert.

-For those who don’t know, an introvert student is someone who is quiet, like to be alone, and not comfortable working on group assignments and studies.
-Introvert students are not much responsive in the class, don’t ask questions, and hesitate to give answers.
+For those who don’t know, an introvert student is someone who is quiet, likes to be alone, and not comfortable working on group assignments and studies.
+Introverted students are not very responsive in the class, don’t ask questions, and hesitate to give answers.

-What are the options for introvert students to prepare well for examination like IIT JEE and NEET?
+What are the options for an introvert student to prepare well for examinations like IIT JEE and NEET?

-In a class at school or in a coaching institute, there are some students who don’t interact with teacher.
+In a class at school or in a coaching institute, there are some students who don’t interact with teachers.
 Either they are afraid or may get nervous to ask questions or give answers.
 But why?

-One of the reason may be, they feel uncomfortable because of other students in the class.
+One of the reasons may be, they feel uncomfortable because of other students in the class.
 “What if my question is completely irrelevant!”, “Will they laugh at me?”, thoughts like these limit their capability to engage in the class, which is not a good learning environment for any student.

 There is nothing wrong in these students, it’s their personality.
 They are introverts and it’s completely fine to be an introvert.

-1 on 1 classes also works well for introvert students.
-One teacher – One student.
-Now they can ask questions without worrying about what others may think about them, because there will be no other student in the class.
-A good teacher in 1 on 1 classes gives complete attention to a single student and student will be happy to learn more effectively.
+1 on 1 classes (one teacher – one student) also work well for introverted students.
+They can ask questions without worrying about what others may think about them, because there will be no other student in the class.
+A good teacher in 1 on 1 classes gives complete attention to a single student and the student will be happy to learn more effectively.

 But what about comparison?
-How they can assess themselves in compare to other students?
+How can they assess themselves in comparison to other students?

 Role of parents

-Sometimes parents are not aware of the personality of the child.
-It’s important to identify and understand the personality of a child and take decision on the basis of that, rather than going with the trend and flow of joining regular coaching classes.
+Sometimes parents are not aware of the child’s introvert nature.
+It’s important to identify and understand the personality of a child and make decisions on the basis of that, rather than going with the trend and flow of joining regular coaching classes.